Always use fresh and high-quality beans if you want to enjoy a delicious and aromatic cup of coffee.

 1) Is it preferable to keep coffee in the fridge?

-2) How long does coffee keep in the refrigerator?
+2) How long does coffee last in the refrigerator?

 This is a contentious issue, and you’re likely to get various responses depending on who you question.

 It is always preferable to ingest fresh coffee beans.
-In fact, keeping coffee in the refrigerator or freezer can destroy it.
+Keeping coffee in the refrigerator or freezer can destroy it.

 Because coffee beans are porous, they may absorb scents quite quickly.
 Keeping them in the fridge or freezer alongside meat, fish, and other meals might lead them to absorb the scent or flavor of those things.